torvalds/linux/Documentation/userspace-api/sysfs-platform_profile.rst

 "Custom" profile support
 ========================
 The platform_profile class also supports profiles advertising a "custom" profile.
-This is intended to be set by drivers when the setttings in the driver have been modified in a way that a standard profile doesn't represent the current state.
+This is intended to be set by drivers when the settings in the driver have been modified in a way that a standard profile doesn't represent the current state.